This copy is for your personal, noncommercial use only. Please click here to print the article.

 When placing a trade in the market, professional traders always include a plan for managing their risk.
 One traditional method for setting risk levels is through the use of technical indicators.
 In previous articles we discussed using ATR and the PSAR indicator exactly for this purpose.
 Today we will examine another method of trailing stops using a custom pricing channel.

-DNC (Donchian Channels) is a custom indicator that can be added to Marketscope 2.0 that can be used to establish initial and trailing stop levels on a trade.
+DNC (Donchian Channels) can be used to establish initial and trailing stop levels on a trade.
 The indicator is designed to display the current high and low for a specified number of periods.
 Typically a setting of 55 or 20 periods is used for this purpose.
 Traders that prefer wider stops should opt for a higher DNC setting while, lower settings offer tighter stop entries.

 The Chart below depicts the EURJPY downtrend developing from the March 2nd high at 111.42.
 Since this point we have entered three trades using multiple strategies.
 Regardless of our entry mechanism, one fact remains the same.
 We need to manage risk!
 Primary stops can use the 55 period high depicted with pricing channels as our first point to place our original stop.
 This level is important, if a trend begins making higher highs in a down trend we would want to exit our position as quickly as possible.